vokseverk/Vokseverk.CloudExtras/README.md

 	sitename/
 	  sitename.Frontend/

-Then at some point we'll clone down the Umbraco Cloud project into a sitename.Web folder, so we get this (the sitename.Web is its own repository - ignored from the outer repository):
+Then at some point we'll clone down the Umbraco Cloud project into a `sitename.Web` folder, so we get this structure (the `sitename.Web` is its own repository - ignored from the outer repository):

 	sitename/
 	  sitename.Frontend/